-Capital gains tax applies to the sale of immoveable property or shares in private or listed companies.
-The general rate is 20% of the net gain, but there are special provisions in place because of the demonetisation of the Zimbabwe dollar for assets acquired before 22 February 2019 and disposed of after that date.
-The rate applicable to shares that are quoted on The Zimbabwe Stock Exchange is 1% of the selling price (withheld by the stockbrokers) if the security was held for at least six months and 2% if held for less than six months.
+Capital gains tax applies to the sale of immovable property or shares in private or listed companies.
+The general rate is 20% of the net gain and 5% of the proceeds for specified assets acquired before 22 February 2019 and disposed of after that date.
+The rate applicable to shares that are quoted on The Zimbabwe Stock Exchange is 1.5% of the selling price (withheld by the stockbrokers) if the security was held for at least six months and 2% if held for less than six months.

 Value-added tax (VAT)

 VAT is a transaction tax, and the implications will vary for different transactions.
 Some transactions are taxed at a rate of 15% (up from 14.5% with effect from 1 January 2023) or 0% while other transactions are exempt from VAT.
 See the Other taxes section in the Corporate tax summary for more information.

 Inheritance, estate, and gift taxes

 A rate of 5% is charged on the value of estates exceeding USD 100,000 (or ZWL equivalent), effective 1 January 2022.
 Exemptions from this duty include the value of a family home and certain life insurance policies.

 Property taxes are levied by cities, towns, and rural councils.
 Each of these bodies conducts periodic valuations of the properties in their area and annually set out a 'rates schedule' based on a percentage of the valuations.
 These may alter each year depending upon the entities budgetary requirements for funds.
 Valuations of the properties are usually based on estimates as there are very few qualified property valuators operating in Zimbabwe at present.